hermannhueck/exploring-circe/README.md

-# Exploring Circe for JSON Encoding/Decoding
+# Exploring Circe for JSON Processing

 See also:
 https://circe.github.io/circe/